Sarah had a tonsillectomy as an adult and shares her experience with the procedure and recovery.

-Did you know a tonsillectomy is a 3,000 year old procedure?
+Did you know a tonsillectomy is a 3,000-year-old procedure?
 It is one of the most common surgical procedures in children.
 Though a standard and common procedure, the morbidity rate is around 2% due to post-operative bleeding.
 Using a scalpel, the tonsil is removed from the surrounding tissue.
 As these surgical wounds are left open (i.e., no suturing), they use electrocautery to clot the area.
 Electrocautery significantly helps to reduce blood loss, one of the biggest issues with a tonsillectomy.

-Post Tonsillectomy Tips!
+Post-Adult Tonsillectomy Tips!

 - Take dissolvable painkillers.
 They will coat the back of your throat and target the pain immediately providing quicker and more effective relief.